Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Introduction

-METS integrates several novel features to comprehensively address the above two aspects.
-First, for the global search, the giant-tour solution representation, which encodes a solution as a single permutation of all customers, is adopted for population initialization and crossover in METS.
+METS integrates several features to comprehensively address the above two aspects.
+First, for exploration, the giant-tour solution representation, which encodes a solution as a single permutation of all customers, is adopted for population initialization and crossover in METS.
 To generate diverse solutions based on the giant tours, a new separate constraint-based tour split (SCTS) strategy is proposed that splits a giant tour into routes using a randomly selected single constraint, thereby producing distinct solutions.
 To tackle the diversity-feasibility control challenge, a comprehensive fitness evaluation function is introduced in METS that simultaneously takes into account solution costs, constraint violation degrees, and diversity contribution.
 Through adaptive adjustment of weighting parameters for these terms, METS effectively controls population diversity and feasibility during the search process.
-Second, for the local search procedure, a conditional AFS-insertion rule (CAI) is introduced to automatically determine whether to insert an AFS based on the route's current state.
-Four new move operators are derived from CAI rule, which effectively combines AFS insertion and customer adjustments into a single move.
+Second, for exploitation, a local search procedure is introduced to improve solution quality.
+This procedure incorporates a conditional AFS Insertion (CAI) rule, which automatically determines whether to insert an AFS based on the current state of the route.
+Based on this rule, four new move operators are designed to integrate AFS insertion and customer adjustment into a single operation.
 Additionally, a constant-time move evaluation mechanism is proposed for these operators, significantly reducing computational overhead of the local search procedure.